Holly Mckay

 Many of us treat investing as a proxy for saving for retirement, and if this sounds like you, it can be tricky to know if you’re actually on track to save enough.
 With people living longer and the cost-of-living increasing every year, calculating if your investments will get you over the line can feel like trying to hit a moving target.

-If retirement is your goal, use our retirement income calculator to assess what you’ve saved already, if you’re on track to achieve the size of pot you need, and what you can do if you’re falling short.
+If retirement is your goal, use our retirement income calculator below to assess what you’ve saved already, if you’re on track to achieve the size of pot you need, and what you can do if you’re falling short.

 2. Are you taking the right level of risk?